AlexanderTyshchenko/NullHater/README.md

-This library is for those who hate *null* in java and java code
+This is a library is for those who hate *null* in java and java code